Managing RackConnect v2.0 network policies

 Any time you change a network policy, the automation status indicators show you when the policy is being deployed (or removed) and when the changes are complete.
 You can also track details of the status on the Tasks tab.
 You must refresh the page in the MyRackspace portal to view the updated status indicators, which can have the following meanings:

-In the following image, the indicators are all green, which means the network policies were successfully deployed.
+In the following image, the indicators are all green, which means that the network policies were successfully deployed.

 Tip: From the Network Policies tab, you can also apply a network policy template.
 Network policy templates provide a quick way to get started using RackConnect.
 Review the description of each template for details about the type of access that it will grant in your environment.